CartoDB/python-quadkey/README.md

 ## Available Methods

-Note: WebMercator is a cylindrical project which does not include latitudes at the poles.
+Note: WebMercator is a cylindrical projection which does not include latitudes at the poles.

 ### Conversion functions: